-Longevity Office operates as Germany’s first AI-supported longevity clinic and is physically based within the German Clinic for Diagnostics (DKD) in Wiesbaden.
-The medical team consists of experienced internists working within a structured clinical framework.
-It is a physician-led longevity clinic, combining preventive medicine and advanced diagnostics within a digital-first medical model.
+Longevity Office operates as Germany's first AI-supported longevity clinic, physically located within the German Clinic for Diagnostics (DKD) in Wiesbaden.
+The clinic is led by Dr. Mario Domeyer and Dr. Paul Weißenfels, experienced internists specializing in preventive medicine and systems medicine.

 The clinic applies a preventive and diagnostic-first approach, replacing isolated annual check-ups with a structured 12-month medical system.
-This system includes four major medical review stages, each informed by updated diagnostics and data analysis.
+This system includes four major medical review stages — an onboarding phase followed by three focused Longevity Sprints — each informed by updated diagnostics and continuous data analysis.

 All consultations are conducted via secure video calls.
-Diagnostic tests can be completed at local laboratories across Germany, allowing patients to participate without regular on-site visits.
-The clinic operates independently, without sponsors or marketing partnerships, and limits its scope to peer-reviewed, evidence-based medical protocols.
+Diagnostic tests can be completed at local laboratories across Germany, allowing patients to participate from anywhere in the country without traveling to Wiesbaden.
+The clinic operates without sponsors or commercial partnerships, limiting its scope strictly to peer-reviewed, evidence-based medical protocols.

 - Clinic Type: Physician-led longevity & preventive medicine clinic